noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - policies that are primarily used to grant access

-##### Identity Based Policy
+##### Identity Based Policy (aka iam policies)

 - policies attached to an Identiy that Impacts IAM principal permissions
-  - identity policies do not have a principal element because they are already attached to the principal
+  - identity policies do not have a principal element because they are directly attached to the principal
 - identity: user, group or role
 - types
   - AWS managed